ministryofjustice/moj-frontend/docs/components/pagination/_how-to-use.md

 ## How to use

+The component has 2 parts:
+- the [GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) (the 'pagination controls')
+- a results count

 ### Using the pagination controls

 You can read [guidance on using the GOV.UK pagination component](https://design-system.service.gov.uk/components/pagination/) or 'pagination controls'.
 This is a part of this component.

-You can change the numbers that are passed in to the component.
+You can change the way that results are displayed in the pagination controls.
 For example, for alphabetised lists you could replace the numbers with letters.

 ADD CODED EXAMPLE.

-### Using the results count variant
+### Using the results count

+This pagination component has 4 variants of the results count.

 ADD CODED EXAMPLE.

-When choosing a results count for the pagination component consider:
+When choosing your variant consider:

 - information that's already on the page, for example the number of results in a heading
 - what's relevant to the user, for example whether the results range means anything to them

-The results count variant is under the pagination controls.
+The results count is under the pagination controls.
 Do not move it, because this may cause issues for magnifier users.

 ### Setting results per page